 This week my three-year-old son came down with a fever and cough, and I had no choice but to self-isolate while I kept him off nursery.
 Working from home with kids is not an unusual occurrence for me; it’s why I moved into freelance in the first place as I wanted to be in control of my time.
 But it was obvious I needed to know how to effectively work from home with children present full-time.

 I’m self-employed; taking time off work is not an option.
-Client understanding only takes you so far when their businesses are in danger.
+Client understanding only takes you so far when their businesses are in danger and this sort of thing was never in my thinking when I considered what sacrifices I’d have to make having children.

 Then the news dropped that schools and nurseries are due to close indefinitely to help limit the spreading of coronavirus pandemic, and this would become my daily life trying to write while a toddler climbs on my head.
 This week has been a great insight into how working from home with kids can be.